codophilic/Learn-HTML-CSS-JS-NodeJS-TS/JS/BasicsOfJS.md

 ```
 try {
-  myFunctionWhichIsNotDefined() // No such method is defined
+  myFunctionWhichIsNotDefined() // No such function is defined
 } catch (catchError) {
   console.log("An error occurred: " + catchError.message);
 }